cedesk/cedesk.github.io/index.md

 ## Publications
 SECESA 2016 Conference Presentation: Knoll, Dominik, and Alessandro Golkar.
 2016. _“A Coordination Method for Concurrent Design and a Collaboration Tool for Parametric System Models.”_ 5-7 October 2016, Madrid, [DOI: 10.13140/RG.2.2.28582.83523](https://www.researchgate.net/publication/318641101_A_coordination_method_for_concurrent_design_and_a_collaboration_tool_for_parametric_system_models).

-CERA Journal Article: In review.
+CERA Journal Article: In publishing.

 [more](references)